emeliepetersson/Drawing-app/README.md

 - [x] User can draw different shapes (rectangle, circle, star, etc)
 - [ ] User can share the artwork on social media
 - [x] User can draw on touch devices
+- [ ] User can erase parts of the drawing

 An app idea from https://github.com/florinpop17/app-ideas!